dbgrande/GrandeModular/README.md

 **A 1-TET through 34-TET microtonal quantizer.**

-**v1.3.0 update:** Intervals updated; and Round, Equi-, and Tolerance are no longer randomized.

-**v1.2.0 update:** Controls were simplified and a separate note display was added.

 For this quantizer the valid notes are defined indirectly by pitch intervals.

-- The interval buttons select desired pitch intervals, which **(new for v1.3.0)** now include all 13-limit intervals where the ratio and its octave complement are less than or equal to 36.
+- The interval buttons select desired pitch intervals, which now include all 13-limit intervals where the ratio and its octave complement are less than or equal to 36.

 - However, these intervals need to be mapped to notes in the selected temperament.
 Valid notes are those that match selected intervals within the specified tolerance.
 These are indicated by a blue light, with the brightness indicating how close the match is.
-In addition **(new for v1.2.0),** the valid notes are also displayed on the numbered lights to the right.
+In addition, the valid notes are also displayed on the numbered lights to the right.

 - Only the closest intervals are generally highlighted.
 With so many intervals, it's common for more than one to be within tolerance of a valid note.